dagherni/ising/milestones.md

   * Write up the physics as you understand it in a LaTeX document (to eventually become a paper)
   * Determine figures-of-interest to include in final report
 * Implement the 2D square Ising model for a constant temperature
+  * Commit regularly and push changes to your fork!

 ## Week 2
 * Refine the model with periodic boundary conditions, varied initial conditions